scouten/ericscouten.travel/content/_index.md

 cover_abs = "/2022/04-15+utah/02-desert-road-trip/cover-es-4330-081.jpg"
 +++

-**Hi, I'm Eric.**

-I'm an avid world traveler, photographer, and digital storyteller.
+I've been to [over 70 countries and territories around the world](/countries/) and am looking forward to seeing many more.

 I share new stories of my travels here and am gradually retelling old travel stories, either by moving them from other sites or crafting new articles about them.

-I've been to [over 70 countries and territories around the world](/countries/) and am looking forward to seeing many more.

-I am also [a software developer](https://ericscouten.dev) and [an explorer of my home state](https://146parks.blog).

 I hope you enjoy following this or another of my blogs!